arielsalminen/responsive-nav.js/README.md

 # Roadmap

-* Start using Grunt and add needed files to the repository
+* Start using Grunt and add needed config to the repository
 * Allow multiple instances of the navigation (get rid of the Singleton pattern)
-* Switch to using classes for everything else expect the container
+* Switch to using classes for everything else except the container
 * Better support for multiple navigation levels
+* Stop triggering the menu on right click
 * Better window.resize handling